microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/sam2/README.md

 ```

 ## Limitations
-- The exported decoder model does not support batch mode for now.
+- The exported image_decoder model does not support batch mode for now.